What is my hurricane evacuation zone?

 Knowing your hurricane evacuation route can save valuable time during a disaster

-Evacuations are just one of the tools officials can use during a disaster in order to protect people from danger.
+Hurricane evacuations are just one of the tools officials can use during the storm in order to protect people from danger.

 According to a 2019 report by the Federal Emergency Management Agency, evacuations and shelter-in-place orders have become a more important part of emergency management operations.
 More than 8 million people across the U.S. were affected by evacuation orders in 2017, according to the report.

-The goal of an evacuation is to move as few people as need the shortest distance to safety, according to FEMA.
+The goal of any evacuation is to move as few people as needed the shortest distance to safety, according to FEMA.